taruncse/DesignPatternsExperiment/README.md

 Where to use:

    a) when we want to define a class that will have one behavior, that is similar to all the other behaviors in a list.

       Example: Animal is a super class, and if we want to add a fly() method in it, then we should be careful.
       Because some animal can fly (like Bird) and some can't (like Dog)

       If we create some hebaviour like  a) Not flying  b) flying with wings  c) flying super fast.
       Then it will be helpful in future, if you want a sub class then it will be able to choose a behavior from any of the behaviours.
       You can be able to dynamically create whole new different types of flying types Animal

    b) When you need to use one of several behaviors dynamically (Discussed above)

-C) If we see any code has long lists of conditionals to use some strategies
+   c) If we see any code has long lists of conditionals to use some strategies

 Merits: